gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 }
 ```

-I have also added a simple `Uploading...` message using a state hook to frontend.
+I have also added a simple `Uploading...` message using a state hook to the frontend.

 #### Avengers, Assemble!